dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 ## Disable Data Exports

-If you use data exports such as TacView, Winwing’s SimAppPro, DCS-BIOS etc. You should disable these when playing large missions.
+If you use data exports such as TacView, WINCTRL (Winwing) SimAppPro, DCS-BIOS etc. You should disable these when playing large missions.
 These export a large amount of data from DCS on every frame, contributing to slowdown.

 One way to disable data exports is to edit the `Export.lua` script within your [Saved Games folder](#saved-games-folder).
 Open `<Saved Games folder>\Scripts\Export.lua` in a text editor.
 Add two hyphens (`--`) in front of a line to disable that line.
 For example, my `Export.lua` contains lines for TacView, DCS-BIOS and SRS: